 Note: This contains some on-gong discussion (in the comments) between Andy Davis of MSI and Tom Hengeveld of Harris.
 These will be suitably decanted into a comment matrix when we review the document.

 The membership and organization of groups within a domain is up to the LEF of the domain.
-SU should support a minimum of 10 (TBR) groups, and a current and future key for each group.
+For interoperability purposes, SU should support some standard minimum of number of groups, and a current and future key for each group.
 Group Key Management consists of a series of opportunistic exchanges between SU and the LEF of a domain.

+Editor’s Note: FBI representative to ETG say that without specifying that group rekeying is required, then operations are compromised for organizations that buy radios from multiple vendors.

 Group keys may be distributed using individual or group methods.
 An LEF determines which methods to use based on its understanding of the group key inventories of the SU’s under its control, and of which SU may be present in the domain.
 When an SU receives a group key (either individually or by group methods) for a group that it is not currently a member of, it implicitly becomes a member of the group.